 High Season

 Generally, the months of December through April have heavier crowds.
-Things start to slow down from June to September as these months bring more tumultuous weather in the tropics.
+Things start to slow down from June to September, as these months bring more tumultuous weather in the tropics.

 Best Time of Day

 When it comes to the time of day you visit, keep in mind that the pigs are usually most active in the morning.
-They tend to be hungry and eagerly awaiting the arrival of the tour boats bearing lots of tasty treats.
+They tend to be hungry and eagerly await the arrival of the tour boats bearing lots of tasty treats.
 By afternoon, their bellies are typically full, and you can expect to find them napping in the sun.

 What to Know Before You Go